shubhishukla10/Whispering_MLaaS/README.md

 python3 Distinguish_Labels_CIFAR10.py -m alexnet
 ```
 The first python script will collect timing samples for each class and the second script will count the number of distingushable pairs out of 45 from the collected samples.
 In the above example after ``-m`` you can give ``custom_cnn``, ``alexnet``, ``resnet``, ``densenet``, ``squeezenet`` and ``vgg``" as command line arguments to get results for the respective CNN models.
-*In all our script for collecting timing values we flush the pipeline and cache before collecting inference timing traces for each class label to make the start state consistent for each class label.*
+*In all our python scripts for collecting timing values we flush the pipeline and cache before collecting inference timing traces for each class label to make the start state consistent for each class label.
+We have included the scripts for flushing cache and pipeline inside the utils directory, which have been used in all our timing trace collection codes.*

 We can repeat the above for CIFAR-100 dataset as follows:
 ```